Skip to Main Content

 Unbanked households, as defined by the Federal Deposit Insurance Corporation (FDIC), do not have a checking or savings account.
 Underbanked households, according to the FDIC, had a checking or savings account but also used an alternative financial services (AFS) provider in the 12 months preceding the survey.
 These services include money orders, check cashing, international remittances, payday loans, refund anticipation loans, rent- to-own services, pawn shop loans, or auto title loans.

-In 2021 National Survey of Unbanked and Underbanked Households, the FDIC found that 4.5 percent of American households are unbanked and that an additional 14.1 percent of households were underbanked in 2021.
+In its 2021 National Survey of Unbanked and Underbanked Households, the FDIC found that 4.5 percent of American households were unbanked, and an additional 14.1 percent of households were underbanked.
 The California unbanked rate is slightly higher than the national rate, at 5 percent.

 Unbanked households have disproportionately lower incomes and levels of education than banked households.
-Black and Hispanic households, single-mother working-age households with a disability, and immigrants are also disproportionately represented among the unbanked.
+Black and Hispanic households, single mothers, working-age adults with a disability, and immigrants are also disproportionately represented among the unbanked.
 Due to their credit status, unbanked and underbanked households often pay high fees for everyday financial services and find it difficult to build savings, establish credit, and build wealth.

 Financial education programs, like those funded by CalMoneySmart, are cost-effective means to improve both financial knowledge and financial behaviors that promote stability, protect consumers, and generate wealth (Kaiser, FINRA Foundation, 2022).
 Individualized counseling reinforces and empowers consumers to participate in financial services and build assets and financial security.
-Access to free financial products provide pathways to mainstream financial services and help develop habits to increase financial well-being.
+Access to free financial products provides a pathway to mainstream financial services and helps to develop habits to increase financial well-being.

 Important Grant Information